-On January 1, 2020, Vilhelmina Minerals Inc. and Euro Sun were amalgamated, effectively, resulting in Vilhelmina Minerals Inc.'s investment in Vilhelmina Mineral AB being transferred to the Company.
-In March 2020, the Company entered into an agreement to sell its investment in Vilhelmina Mineral AB and therefore, Vilhelmina Minerals Inc. was recorded as assets and liabilities held for sale as at December 31, 2019 (see Note 7).
+On January 1, 2020, Vilhelmina Minerals Inc. and Euro Sun were amalgamated, effectively, resulting in Vilhelmina Minerals Inc.'s investment in Vilhelmina being transferred to the Company.
+In March 2020, the Company entered into an agreement to sell its investment in Vilhelmina and therefore, Vilhelmina was recorded as assets and liabilities held for sale as at June 30, 2020.
+During the three months ended June 30, 2020, Vilhelmina issued 11,504,496 new shares, resulting in the Company diluting its ownership percentage of Vilhelmina to 31.2%.
+Following this ownership dilution, the Company retained the right to appoint three of the five directors of Vilhelmina.
+In addition, Vilhelmina increased its ownership in Joma Gruver AS to 75% in May 2020.

-Notes to consolidated financial statements For the years ended December 31, 2019 and 2018 (Expressed in United States Dollars)
+Notes to consolidated financial statements For the years ended December 31, 2020 and 2019 (Expressed in United States Dollars)

-7. Discontinued operations
+7. Discontinued operations and sale of Vilhelmina Mineral AB

-On March 9, 2020, the Company entered into an agreement to sell its interest in Vilhelmina Mineral AB to Nickel Mountain Resources AB ("Nickel Mountain") for share consideration of 11 shares of Nickel Mountain for each one share of Vilhelmina Mineral AB owned by the Company (the "Transaction").
-As a result of management's assessment of conditions existing at December 31, 2019, the Company's investment in Vilhelmina Minerals Inc. has been classified as assets and liabilities held for a sale and discontinued operations on the consolidated statement of financial position and the consolidated statement of loss and comprehensive loss for the year ended December 31, 2019.
+On March 9, 2020, the Company entered into an agreement to sell its interest in Vilhelmina to Nickel Mountain Resources AB ("Nickel Mountain") for share consideration of 11 shares of Nickel Mountain for each one share of Vilhelmina owned by the Company (the "Transaction").
+As a result of management's assessment of conditions existing at December 31, 2019, the Company's investment in Vilhelmina was classified as assets and liabilities held for a sale and discontinued operations on the consolidated statement of financial position and the consolidated statement of loss and comprehensive loss as at and for the year ended December 31, 2019.